uchennaemeruche/understanding-golang/readme.md

 # Interfaces in Go

 Interface is one of Go's implementation of class inheritance.
-The other being **embedding** Embedding is a limited form of inheritance which allows types to share data and code.
+The other being **embedding**.
+Embedding is a limited form of inheritance which allows types to share data and code.
 Embedding can be viewed as an automated form of composition

 Interfaces are types made up of named collection of method signatures.
 In Go, interfaces provide a way to specify the behaviour/methods of an object: _If something can do this, then it fits in here_.
 They define contracts that certain objects or types should adhere to.
 Interfaces define what methods a type should have and the type decides how to implement these methods.